mattwigway/MissingLinks.jl/README.md

 ![Automated test status](https://github.com/mattwigway/MissingLinks.jl/actions/workflows/ci.yml/badge.svg)

 This code supports finding and scoring missing links in transportation networks (primarily pedestrian networks; some changes would be needed for other types of networks, because it assumes the network is undirected, and currently only supports distances up to 65 km).
 This repository contains a [Julia](https://julialang.org) package to support finding missing links, as well as code for the initial application in Charlotte, North Carolina, USA.
-[Documentation is available here](https://projects.indicatrix.org/MissingLinks.jl).
+The algorithm is described in [Bhagat-Conway et al. 2025](https://files.indicatrix.org/publications/bhagat-conway-compiano-ivie-missing-links.pdf), and [code documentation is available here](https://projects.indicatrix.org/MissingLinks.jl).
+The version of the code used in the paper is accessible under the git tag `ceus`.

 If you want to use this with your own network, the easiest way is to install it as a Julia package.
 It's currently not registered in the Julia general repository; you can install it with `]add https://github.com/mattwigway/MissingLinks.jl`.